ValMobile/RealisticSurvival-Wiki/pages/Home.md

 * [Baubles](https://github.com/ValMobile/RealisticSurvival/wiki/Baubles)

 ## Discord
-Realistic Survival also has a Discord Server for you to make suggestions, discuss features or just chat around. https://discord.gg/mMt3f4usqK
+Realistic Survival also has a Discord Server for you to make suggestions, discuss features or just chat. https://discord.gg/mMt3f4usqK